BCadet/docker-nuttx/README.md

 # docker-nuttx
 docker build environment for nuttx

-## usage
+## command line usage

-- fill in the .env file the uid and gid of your user on the host (to avoid file access problems in the mounted folders)
-    - USER_ID: your user id
-    - GROUP_ID: your group id
-    - BOARD_NAME: the board you want to build
-    - CONFIG_NAME: the config you want to build
-- clone the nuttx repo in this folder (`git clone https://github.com/apache/incubator-nuttx.git nuttx`)
-- clone the apps repo in this folder (`git clone https://github.com/apache/incubator-nuttx-apps.git apps`)
+- clone in this folder the [nuttx](https://github.com/apache/incubator-nuttx) repo and the [nuttx-apps](https://github.com/apache/incubator-nuttx-apps) repo
-- run `docker-compose build`
-- run `docker-compose run docker-nuttx-bash`
+- run `./docker-nuttx.sh` to generate the dev image.

-## available services

-- `docker-nuttx-bash`: enter in the container to dev
+- run `./docker-nuttx.sh run` to enter in a bash into the container

-- `docker-nuttx-configure`: configure nuttx for the `BOARD_NAME` and `CONFIG_NAME`
-- `docker-nuttx-build`: build an already configured nuttx project
+## vscode devcontainer usage

+open this folder in vscode and select `re-open in container`